Fine Arts Department

 958 Art I

 Art I is a beginning level art course designed to introduce students to a variety of art media and techniques while developing an understanding and appreciation for art.
 Basic drawing skills and techniques will be learned with an emphasis on developing spatial illusion and perspective.
 Color theory as it applies to painting and printmaking will be introduced.
+Student learning experiences will include: perspective, creating and effective composition, using a variety of traditional drawing media and techniques.
+Drawings will include still life, portrait and mixed media drawing from direct observation.
+The class will be designed to give both beginning and experienced students the opportunity to develop or enhance their drawing ability.
 Art criticism and relevant art history will be covered while exploring how the elements and principles are used to create good composition.
 Students are required to complete weekly sketchbook assignments and do an oral presentation on a famous artist of their choice.
 Class size is limited to 20 students.
 A $25 supply fee is required.

 961 Art II